MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-01-17-SSL-connection-from-adapters.md

 The client certificate is added to a keystore that's specific to your organization.
 Following steps describe the procedure to add the certificate to the MobileFirst Server.
 See the [MobileFirst server keystore documentation]({{site.baseurl}}/tutorials/en/foundation/8.0/authentication-and-security/configuring-the-mobilefirst-server-keystore/) before changing the keystore as it can have breaking implications.

-The client certificate is added to a keystore that's specific to your organization.
-Following steps describe the procedure to add the certificate to the MobileFirst server.
-See the [MobileFirst server keystore documentation](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/configuring-the-mobilefirst-server-keystore/) before changing the keystore as it can have breaking implications.

 > **Note:** To complete the following steps, you will need a third-party utility.
 For example, you can generate a JKS keystore file by running the [Java keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) utility